1934–35 Nationalliga

 The following is the summary of the Swiss National League in the 1934–35 football season.
 This was the 38th season of top-tier football in Switzerland.

 Overview

 At this time, the Swiss Football Association (ASF/SFV) had 14 member clubs and 22 clubs in the second-tier.
-In the second-tier, that was an increase of four clubs compaired to the previous season and the 1.
+In the second-tier, that was an increase of four clubs compared to the previous season and the 1.
 Liga would be stocked up to 24 clubs in the following season.

 The 14 top-tier teams played a double round-robin to decide their league table positions.
 Two points were awarded for a win and one point was awarded for a draw.
 The first placed team at the end of the season would be awarded the Swiss championship title and the last two placed teams would be relegated to the 1935–36 1.
 Liga.
 Two teams from the second tier 1.
 Liga would achieve promotion this season.